-Is it truly an illness, or rather just a bunch of symptoms of something?
+Is it truly an illness, or rather just a bunch of symptoms?

 What determines when feelings are worth throwing pills at?

 There’s plenty to be said and reflected on within this topic.
-Generally to then be able to act on those insights.
+Generally, to then be able to act on those insights.
 Depression isn’t necessarily something you cure passively or with just talk.
-Why it’s there is a big question to ask prior to coming to the conclusion of how it’s treated, but there are definitely other ways than through pure medication and nothing else.
-Acting to try to solve the problem might be quite necessary.
+Why it’s there is a big question to ask before concluding how it’s treated, but there are definitely other ways than through pure medication and nothing else.
+Acting to try to solve the problem might be necessary.

-If we couldn’t influence the mental health with anything but pills people would be far more depressed prior to the discovery of the pills, which doesn’t seem to be the case.
+If we couldn’t and didn’t influence mental health with anything but pills, people would be far more depressed before discovering the drugs, which doesn’t seem to be the case.
 There’s something else at fault.

 I’m fond of the old Stoics.
-It definitely seems as if they thought in another way than we seem to think today.
+It definitely seems as if they thought differently than most do today.
 That might help to get some perspective.

 “To bear trials with a calm mind robs misfortune of its strength and burden.“Seneca